allmeidaapedro/Credit-Risk-Prediction-German-Bank/README.md

 5. Access the Project Locally:

-After running successfully, you can access your project locally.
+After running successfully, you can access the project locally.
 Open a web browser and navigate to http://127.0.0.1:5000/

 Then, go to the prediction page, select the input features values and click on submit.
 The prediction result will appear on the right side.